NVIDIA/TensorRT/tools/experimental/trt-engine-explorer/utils/README.md

 optional arguments:
-  -h, --help            show this help message and exit --print_only          print the command-line and exit --build_engine, -b    build the engine --profile_engine, -p  engine the engine --draw_engine, -d     draw the engine
+  -h, --help            show this help message and exit --print-only          print the command-line and exit --build-engine, -b    build the engine --profile-engine, -p  engine the engine --draw-engine, -d     draw the engine
 ```

 The script can run the entire ONNX to JSON files pipeline, or it can execute a single sub-command.
 For example, the following command line builds and profiles an engine from the ONNX model stored in a file named `my_onnx.onnx`: